First Brazilian Republic: The 1930 general election

 The Great Depression set off the tensions that had been building in Brazilian society for some time, spurring revolutionary leaders to action.

 The elections of 1930 pitted Júlio Prestes, of the pro-establishment Republican Party of São Paulo, against Getúlio Vargas, who led a broad coalition of middle-class industrialists, planters from outside São Paulo, and the reformist faction of the military known as the tenentes.

 Together, these disparate groups made up the Liberal Alliance.
 Support was especially strong in the provinces of Minas Gerais, Paraíba and Rio Grande do Sul, because in nominating another Paulista to succeed himself, outgoing President Washington Luís had violated the traditional alternation between Minas Gerais and São Paulo.
 Vargas campaigned carefully, needing to please a large range of supporters.
 He used populist rhetoric and promoted bourgeois concerns.
 He opposed the primacy of São Paulo, but did not challenge the planters' legitimacy and kept his calls for social reform moderate.

 The election itself was plagued by corruption and denounced by both sides: when the victory of Prestes with 57,7% of votes was declared, Vargas and the Liberal Alliance refused to concede defeat, sparking tensions in the country.
-On July 26, 1930, vice-presidential candidate João Pessoa of the Liberal Alliance was assassinated in Recife, sparking the beginning of the Brazilian Revolution.
+On 26 July 1930, vice-presidential candidate João Pessoa of the Liberal Alliance was assassinated in Recife, sparking the beginning of the Brazilian Revolution.

 The Revolution

-The 1930 revolution began in Rio Grande do Sul on October 3 at 5:25pm.
+The 1930 revolution began in Rio Grande do Sul on 3 October at 5:25pm.
 Osvaldo Aranha telegraphed Juarez Távora to communicate the beginning of the Revolution.
 It spread quickly through the country.
 Eight state governments in the northeast of Brazil were deposed by revolutionaries.

-On the 10th of October, Vargas launched the manifesto, "Rio Grande standing by Brazil" and left, by rail, towards Rio de Janeiro, the national capital at the time.
+On the 10 October, Vargas launched the manifesto, "Rio Grande standing by Brazil" and left, by rail, towards Rio de Janeiro, the national capital at the time.

 It was expected that a major battle would occur in Itararé (on the border with Paraná), where the federal troops were stationed to halt the advance of the revolutionary forces, led by Colonel Góis Monteiro.
-However, on October 12 and 13, the Battle of Quatiguá took place (possibly the biggest fight of the revolution), although it has been little studied.
+However, on 12 and 13 October, the Battle of Quatiguá took place (possibly the biggest fight of the revolution), although it has been little studied.
 Quatiguá is located to the east of Jaguariaíva, near the border between São Paulo state and Paraná.
 The battle did not occur in Itararé since the generals Tasso Fragoso and Mena Barreto and Admiral Isaiah de Noronha ousted President Washington Luís on October 24 and formed a joint government.

-At 3pm on November 3, 1930, the junta handed power and the presidential palace to Getulio Vargas; the new administration abrogated the 1891 Constitution, dissolved the National Congress and started to rule by decree, ending the Old Republic and marking the beginning of the Vargas Era and subsequently the Second Brazilian Republic.
+At 3pm on 3 November 1930, the junta handed power and the presidential palace to Getulio Vargas; the new administration abrogated the 1891 Constitution, dissolved the National Congress and started to rule by decree, ending the Old Republic and marking the beginning of the Vargas Era and subsequently the Second Brazilian Republic.